Remington

 having a mission.
 On the contrary.

-of the 'Music Plus!'
-Series enforce this premise.
-The series
+Gabor's creation of the 'Music Plus!'
+Series enforces this premise.

-was produced for schools and for any person who wanted to know more
+The series was produced for schools and for any person who wanted to

-In the case of the Young Violinist's Edition he was aiming at
+the case of the Young Violinist's Edition he was aiming at a

 of music, colleges, and universities, and of the many youngsters studying